 A brief history of American football – American football enjoys worldwide popularity and some of the most ardent fans in all of sport.
-According to Nielsen, 111.3 million people tuned in to watch the Super Bowl in early 2017.
+According to Nielsen, 111.3 million people tuned in to watch the Super Bowl in 2017.
 Almost two-thirds of adults in the United States say they currently watch National Football League games.

 A Brief History of American Football